It was in a unique and remarkable way how the Lord called my husband and me to live a life of faith.

 I was brought up in a very giving and generous family.
 My life was one of seeing my Dad giving to ministers and missionaries alike, and to anyone doing God’s work.

 My Dad built his own church brick by brick, paying for every bit himself.
 Although my Dad was a Pastor, he built up a business just for the sole purpose of being able to give more and more to the Lord’s work.

-When I met my husband-to-be and my dad knew that my father-in-law-to-be was a poorly paid Pastor and had been unable to pay his national health stamps for many many years, my dad paid them right up to date for him.
-My dad also paid for my husband’s Bible College fees at the Bible College of Wales, Swansea.
+When I met my husband-to-be, and my Dad knew that my Father-in-law-to-be was a poorly paid Pastor and unable to pay his national health stamps for many years, my Dad paid them right up to date for him.
+Then even bought him a car!
+My Dad also paid for my future husbands Bible College fees at the Bible College of Wales, Swansea.

 So coming from such a giving family, I cringed at the thought of this new ‘living by faith’ – being on the ‘other end’ so to speak, a reliance on others!
 And it couldn’t be a reliance on my Dad as his business was long gone by then.

 On the non-ending 7 day journey, in a rickety, ancient, donated 2 berth caravan with our two young children, to begin this new ‘life of faith’ – whatever ‘living by faith’ really meant to me – the thought kept haunting me that people would think that ‘living by faith’ was just an excuse for an easy life, living like a beggar, or a scrounger.

 I knew my attitude had to change as it was making me miserable and embarrassed thinking that we now had to be ‘looked after’ – and by who?